trevnorris/papers/golden_ratio/README.md

 ---

 *This work demonstrates that the golden ratio φ = (1+√5)/2 is not a mysterious constant imposed from outside, but rather a mathematical necessity arising from the fundamental structure of hierarchical physical systems.
-Through rigorous mathematical analysis and comprehensive verification, we show that φ emerges inevitably as the unique solution that simultaneously satisfies energy minimization, self-similarity, robustness, and optimal irrationality requirements.*
+Through rigorous mathematical analysis and comprehensive verification, we show that φ emerges inevitably as the unique solution that simultaneously satisfies energy minimization, self-similarity, robustness, optimal irrationality, **and dynamical stability** requirements.
+The new Lyapunov descent and contraction theorems prove that φ is not just a static optimum, but the **universal dynamic attractor** that systems naturally evolve toward through self-similar reorganization processes, unifying static optimization with dynamic evolution.*